YLIANG021/YL-CameraRef/README.md

 - By default, the current camera can be moved forward or backward along its viewing axis to adjust the distance between the camera and the scene.

-- When “Dolly Zoom” is enabled, the focal length is automatically compensated while the camera moves, keeping the selected subject's position and size unchanged in the frame to create a Hitchcock zoom effect.
+- When "Dolly Zoom" is enabled, the focal length is automatically compensated while the camera moves, keeping the selected subject's position and size unchanged in the frame to create a Hitchcock zoom effect.

 <img width="800" height="450" alt="希区柯克" src="https://github.com/user-attachments/assets/77f67e45-a8d5-42d8-a634-2856a73fe5a5" />

 #### 3.4 ⚙️ Composition and Output Utilities

-- CameraRef Tools also provides convenient controls for camera Shift X/Y and matching the render resolution to the reference image resolution.
+- CameraRef Tools also provides camera Shift X/Y and Use Reference Image Resolution, which sets the render resolution to the active reference image dimensions.
--

 <img width="723" height="732" alt="QQ20260719-114717" src="https://github.com/user-attachments/assets/9842c64f-d5a1-4f32-ac53-914972f0a61d" />

 ---